btdeguia/CSS452ProjFinal/README.md

 <b>NOTE</b>: For any demos accessed, AT LEAST ONE XBox controller with standard layout is required <br><br>
 Preliminary Demo (Single Controller): https://btdeguia.github.io/CSS452Proj/ <br><br>
 Final Demo (4-Player Pong): https://btdeguia.github.io/CSS452ProjFinal/ <br>
-Developer Controls: all key bindings listed on the demo for the controller can be used by pressing the same key on a keyboard
+Developer Controls: all button bindings listed on the demo for the controller can be used by pressing the same key on a keyboard

 ## Conclusion
 ### Strengths:
-- Allows the user to add multi controller support to their game by  using our API.
+- Allows the user to add an additional input type
-- Very similar to the keyboard support to use.
+- Allows for the implementation of local multiplayer games on a single machine
-- Allows user to connect x-box control while game is running
+- Very similar to the keyboard support to use
 ### Weakness:
 - Due to the limitations of the JavaScript Gamepad class, controllers retain their position in the 'player heirarchy' when unplugged/plugged in.
 For example, if two controllers are plugged in, and controller 0 is unplugged and plugged back in, it will still be in the 0 index.
 Controller 1 will not be promoted to index 0.
 This can cause problems with user implementation, but it is out of the developers' hands as this is a JavaScript built-in class they cannot modify.
 - API ONLY supports XBox standard controller layout.
 No other controllers at this time

 ## Special Thanks/Acknowledgements
 This project was created for CSS 452: Game Engine Development at the University of Washington, Bothell.
-Special thanks to Professor Kelvin Sung for advising this project,<br><br>
+Special thanks to Professor Kelvin Sung for advising this project<br><br>
 The majority of this code is from Build Your Own 2D Game Engine, 2nd Edition.
 Credit goes to the authors.
 Check it out here: https://apress.github.io/build-your-own-2d-game-engine-2e/<br><br>
 Some code was written using the JavaScript Gamepad API, documentation here: https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API <br><br>